jcwang587/xdatbus/README.md

 [![pytest](https://github.com/olivecha/guitarsounds/actions/workflows/python-app.yml/badge.svg)](https://github.com/olivecha/guitarsounds/actions/workflows/python-app.yml)

 A python package to analyze XDATCAR files generated from VASP output.
-Developed as a lutherie research analysis tool with the [Bruand Lutherie School](https://bruand.com/).
+XDATBUS is an enhanced toolkit used to assist in the analysis of XDATCAR files.
+It currently includes three main functions: 1.
+Unfolding and merging paths, 2.
+Fixing specific atoms, 3.
+Crystal cell expansion, and 4.
+Real-time CV-structure transfer based on Metadynamics.Developed as a lutherie research analysis tool with the [Bruand Lutherie School](https://bruand.com/).
 The guitarsound python package documentation is available at [documentation](https://olivecha.github.io/guitarsounds/guitarsounds.html) and a Jupyter Notebook tutorial for the API is available [here](https://github.com/olivecha/guitarsounds/blob/JOSS-Paper/docs/API_Tutorial.ipynb).

 ## Motivation